Quake hits Japan area devastated a decade ago, tsunami alerts lifted

 NHK footage from inside its Sendai bureau showing a plaque suspended from the ceiling shaking for about 30 seconds following the tremor.
 It did not report any items falling from shelves or any immediate damage.

-The quake could be felt in Tokyo, about 400 km (250 miles) south of the epicentre.

-Reporting by Sakura Murakami; Additional Reporting by Elaine Lies; Writing by William Mallard; Editing by Kim Coghill and Frances Kerry
+Reporting by Sakura Murakami; Additional Reporting by Elaine Lies; Writing by William Mallard and David Dolan; Editing by Kim Coghill and Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.